 Suzanne Valadon

 This exhibition highlights an exceptional figure, underlining her pioneering role, often underestimated, in the birth of artistic modernity.
 It reveals the great freedom of Suzanne Valadon, who does not really adhere to any movement, except perhaps her own.
-The tour of nearly two hundred works draws on the wealth of national collections, including the Centre Pompidou, the Musée d’Orsay and the Orangerie.
+The tour of nearly 200 works draws on the wealth of national collections, including the Centre Pompidou, the Musée d’Orsay and the Orangerie.
 Exceptional loans from New York’s Museum of Modern Art and the Fondation de l’Hermitage and important private collections complete it.
 It focuses on the artist’s two preferred mediums, drawing and painting.

 Suzanne Valadon; Centre Pompidou, January 15–May 26, 2025.
 Versions of this show were hosted by the Center Pompidou-Metz in 2023, and the Nantes Museum of Arts and the Museu Nacional d’Art de Catalunya in Barcelona in 2024, under the title Suzanne Valadon: A World of One’s Own.